DataDog/hiring-engineers/answers.md

 Nice!
 Now team members can be notified when something is amok.
 They will have the proper context and even custom messages with instructions on how to respond.

 The customization of Datadog's monitoring is critical to avoiding the "boy who cried wolf situation."
-Monitoring that lacks customization can result in to many alerts with no context.
+Monitoring that lacks customization can result in many alerts with no context.
 This desensitizes team members to the emails and notifications they receive.

 This results in costly inaction when alerts are received.